 This guide is a companion to our book

-A Summary of Romeo and Juliet Act 1
+Romeo and Juliet Summary: Act 1

 On a sun-baked street in Verona, servants of two rival families stir up an argument.
 Benvolio, a Montague, tries to bring peace just as Tybalt the hot-headed Capulet arrives.
 Soon it becomes a riot.
 The two family patriarchs arrive and join the fray.
 All stops on the arrival of Prince Escalus.
 Angered by the continuing violence, he threatens execution for any who fight in the streets again.
 Lord and Lady Montague ask Benvolio the whereabouts of their son, Romeo.
 Later Romeo speaks sadly to him of his unrequited love for a girl.

-Act 1 Scene II
+Act 1 Scene II: A Street in Verona

 Meanwhile, the wealthy Count Paris asks Lord Capulet for his daughter’s hand in marriage.
 Capulet asks him to wait because Juliet is too young.
 He invites Paris to the Capulet’s feast.
 Soon Romeo and Benvolio hear of their rival family’s feast, and knowing that Rosaline will be there Romeo agrees to go.